jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

-# Adding Email Accounts for Sending
+a# Adding Email Accounts for Sending

 **In this article:**